-Identify a recent news story that highlights a certain ethical or meta-ethical viewpoint that we have discussed, e.g. moral realism versus ethical subjectivism, etc. The purpose of this assignment is to apply your learning in everyday situations; and to demonstrate an ability to assess the theoretical assumptions underlying news "stories".
+Identify a recent news story that highlights a certain ethical viewpoint that we have discussed, e.g. utilitarianism, deontology, virtue ethics, immoralism.
+The purpose of this assignment is to apply your learning in everyday situations; and to demonstrate an ability to assess the theoretical assumptions underlying news "stories".
 Assignments will be assessed for how well they a) offer a suitable analysis of the evidence, b) identify the underlying ethical assumptions made by either side of the debate, and c) articulate alternatives to those assumptions.